-MIM 2016, the latest incarnation of Microsoft’s on-premises identity management platform, incorporates the best features of its predecessors, FIM 2010 and ILM, plus additional components.
+MIM 2016, Microsoft’s on-premises identity management platform, incorporates the best features of its predecessors, FIM 2010 and ILM, plus additional components.

 Need to learn MIM?
 No problem!
-We run the world’s best MIM training courses and we’ll take you from foundation level all the way to expert.
-Learn live in the classroom or live via Skype, or online, self-paced.
+We run the world’s best MIM training courses and we’ll take you from foundation level to expert.
+Learn live via Teams, or online, self-paced.
 Check out our courses:

 Learn how to build an HR-driven provisioning solution for your Active Directory and Azure Active Directory with our practical video training.